open-telemetry/opentelemetry-demo/docs/feature_flags.md

 # Feature Flags

-This demo comes with 2 feature flags which control failure conditions in the Product Catalog and Shipping services.
+This demo comes with several feature flags which can control failure conditions in specific services.
 By default the flags are disabled.
 Using the Feature Flags UI <http://localhost:8081> you will be able to control the status of these feature flags.

 | Feature Flag            | Service(s)      | Description                                                               |
 |-------------------------|-----------------|---------------------------------------------------------------------------|